Namrone/link-in-bio/README.md

 # static-html-template

-A basic static website assignment from DPI intro course to practice html & css
+A static website to display links about me and links I like